 We engaged the expert panel below to work through extensive information from members, other interested Tasmanians and key stakeholder organisations to ensure our vision is well informed and supported.

-We are now using information sourced through multiple surveys, Government documents, stakeholder discussions and our public forum to finalise our vision, which we expect to launch early in 2019.
+We are now using information sourced through multiple surveys, Government documents, stakeholder discussions and our public forum to finalise our vision, which we expect to launch by the end of March 2019.